 After my PhD graduation in November 2013, I immediately started my postdoc in December 2013 at the Karolinska Institutet in the laboratory of Prof. Birgitta Henriques-Normark where I continued my studies on pneumococcal meningitis.
 My postdoc studies have been published in leading international journals like The Journal of Clinical Investigation, The Journal of Experimental Medicine, The Journal of Infectious Diseases and Trends in Microbiology.

 I am currently Assistant Professor at the Karolinska Institutet.
-My team conducts research focused on studying how bacterial pathogens after translocation across the blood-brain barrier interact with the different cell types of the brain (astrocytes, pericytes, neurons and microglia).
+My team conducts research focused on studying how bacterial pathogens after translocation across the blood-brain barrier interact with the different cell types of the brain, in particular astrocytes, pericytes, neurons and microglia.